-The aim of this factsheet is to explain what Pulmonary Atresia is, what effect it will have on a child and how it can be treated.
+The aim of this information sheet is to explain what Pulmonary Atresia is, what effect it will have on a child and how it can be treated.

 Pulmonary means ‘of the lungs’.
 Atresia means absent.
 Pulmonary Atresia is a complete blockage between the right ventricle and the pulmonary artery.
 This means that blue (deoxygenated) blood cannot get from the right ventricle into the lungs.